Nolah mattress topper review: on the wave to better sleep

 (Image credit: Future)

 AirFoam is made of high-resilience polyurethane foam to help you sleep temperature neutral.
 It actually has qualities that mirror latex, with more bounce as opposed to sink.
-AirFoam contains billions of microscopic air pockets that act as individual shock absorbers to limit motion transfer and reduce pressure on your shoulders, back and hips.
+AirFoam contains billions of microscopic air pockets that act as individual shock absorbers to limit motion transfer and reduce pressure on your shoulders, back, and hips.

 The organic cotton cover is soft with a slightly plush quilted design.
 It's breathable and wicks away any moisture, but you'll still want to add your sheet or mattress protector directly on top of it.
 It also zips off for easy washing.
 The foam can be spot cleaned if anything does leak onto it.

+The Nolah Mattress Topper has a 30-day trial period, however, should you decide it's not for you, you are responsible for the costs to ship it back.
 The topper is covered by a 10-year limited warranty for the original purchaser.
 If the Nolah Topper is found to be defective, it will be replaced or repaired by Nolah.

 Jaclyn Turner